Daysired/Everywhen/README.md

 ### Opportunities:

 This project will give me the opportunitity to test the skills I've learned over the past 2 weeks and solidify those concepts.
-It will also be an opportunity to create an application that can bring balance to users' lives by helping them stay organized but also taking care of their mental health, as it is something that a lot of people struggle with including myself.
+It will also be an opportunity to create an application that can bring balance to users' lives by helping them assess their mental health while also staying organized, which is something that a lot of people struggle with including myself.

 ### Threats: